Scholarships for Study in Antarctica

 Michigan State University Studies in Antarctic System Science offers Biology students an incredible opportunity to study in an extreme climate.
 For students studying in this realm the Antarctic is a responsive laboratory in which the effects of global warming and many other phenomena are easily measured.
 This costly program may be offset by department scholarships offered by the College of Agriculture and Natural Resources.
 However, MSU also provides more general scholarships for students seeking scholarships for abroad study:

-- Forest Akers Endowment is designed to assist students who desperately require financial support but who did not qualify for Pell Grant assistance.
+• Forest Akers Endowment is designed to assist students who show they financial support but who did not qualify for Pell Grant assistance.
+The Forest Akers program allows students to learn about and test their own entrepreneurial innovation.